 This is way, way too much.
-Ideally, if our diets weren't so out of whack because of processed foods and artificial ingredients, our daily values of Omega-6s and Omega-3s would be closer to parity, since these fatty acids work together to promote optimum health.
+Ideally, if our diets weren't so out of whack because of processed foods and artificial ingredients, our daily values of Omega-6s and Omega-3s would be closer to the right ratio, since these fatty acids work together to promote optimum health.
 But since that isn't always the case, here are a few tips to make sure you're getting the appropriate amount of Omega-6 fatty acids in your daily diet:

 - Avoid processed foods.
 I know I've said it a million times by now, but this is essential for a host of reasons - including the fact that processed foods will probably give you several days worth of Omega-6s in a single serving.
 Cut them out completely, and go for natural sources of this essential fatty acid instead.

 - Eat more nuts and seeds.
 This is one food category that offers plenty of Omega-6 variety.
 Almonds, pistachios, walnuts, pumpkin seeds, flax seeds, sesame seeds - you name it!
 You can also get a healthy serving of Omega-6s from natural, organic nut butters.

 - Choose your meats wisely.
 Chicken and other kinds of meats also provide an excellent serving of Omega-6s.
 Add nitrate- and nitrite-free bacon or sausage to your breakfast and start the day with a healthy dose.